 Papua New Guinea is located in the Pacific ocean just north of Australia.
 The country consists of the eastern half of the island of New Guinea, along with many smaller islands.
 Papua New Guinea is known as one of the most culturally diverse countries in the world.
 Even though they only have a population of 7 million, there are over 800 different languages spoken.
 Papua New Guinea is also one of the most rural countries in the world as less than a 1/4 of its population live in urban areas, and it is believed that there are still uncontacted people groups.

-Global Builders teams will be working in and around the town of Kavieng, which is the capital of the province of New Ireland and located on the island of the same name.
+Global Builders teams work in and around the town of Kavieng, which is the capital of the province of New Ireland and located on the island of the same name.
 The city is made up of 19,000 people and is a popular dive, trekking, and surf location due to its biological diversity and close proximity to other islands.